Pylons/pyramid/docs/glossary.rst

      object in a lineage is available as its ``__parent__`` attribute.

    root factory
-     The "root factory" of an :mod:`repoze.bfg` application is called on every request sent to the application.
+     The "root factory" of an :mod:`pyramid` application is called on every request sent to the application.
 The root factory returns the traversal root of an application.
 It is conventionally named ``get_root``.
-An application may supply a root factory to :mod:`repoze.bfg` during the construction of a :term:`Configurator`.
+An application may supply a root factory to :mod:`pyramid` during the construction of a :term:`Configurator`.
 If a root factory is not supplied, the application uses a default root object.
 Use of the default root object is useful in application which use :term:`URL dispatch` for